corbinheist/engineering-cv/README.md

 In 2023, he began competing in Ski-Mountaineering Racing, after 3 years of learning to ski and ski uphill.
 He has his AIARE-1 Certification, and is working towards his Wilderness Responder, Avalanche Rescue, and AIARE-2 Certifications in the coming year.
 He plans to run his first marathon distance and Ride his first century in 2024.

-He is a menber of the Samsara Athlete Team (Since 2022), Wildist Community Ambassador (Since 2021), and American Alpine Club (Since 2018).
+He is a member of the Samsara Athlete Team (Since 2022), Wildist Community Ambassador (Since 2021), and American Alpine Club (Since 2018).

 ## References